marimo-team/spotlights/004-xdsl/README.md

 We're excited to see how the xDSL project continues to evolve and contribute to the advancement of exascale computing capabilities!

-## Community Spotlight
+> [!NOTE]

-This project is part of our [Community Spotlights](https://marimo.io/c/@spotlights/community-spotlights) collection, where we feature outstanding projects and contributions from the marimo community.
+> This project is part of our [Community Spotlights](https://marimo.io/c/@spotlights/community-spotlights) collection, where we feature outstanding projects and contributions from the marimo community.

 We're thrilled to have xdsl as an active and innovative member of the marimo community!